On-Camera Audio Recording: Pencil Condenser Microphones

 Because of the size of these microphones, you won’t them labelled as a shotgun pattern.
 But you will find them in cardioid, super cardioid, and hyper cardioid.
 The super and hyper can be great for getting that tight directionality on the microphone, while still giving you a wider pickup pattern compared to a shotgun mic.

-One of the great things about these pencil condensers is that you can find really high-quality microphones with great performance fairly inexpensively.
+of the great things about these pencil condensers is that you can find really high-quality microphones with great performance fairly inexpensively.
 That’s not to say all pencil condensers are inexpensive, but you can get great ones for not much money.
-For example, you can find microphones like the Samson C02 pencil condenser, and you can get a pair of microphones for around US$100, and the performance of these mics is pretty good.
+For example, you can find microphones like the Samson C02 pencil condenser, and you can get a pair of microphones for around $100, and the performance of these mics is pretty good.

 samson C02 pencil condenser microphonessamson C02 pencil condenser microphonessamson C02 pencil condenser microphones